mmartamagna/Machine-Learning-Project-CatsDogs/README.md

 * OpenCV

 ### Composition of the repository
-- CatsDogs CNN Models.jpynb: file containing data preprocessing and CNNs execution.
+- Peoject CatsDogs CNN.jpynb: file containing data preprocessing and CNNs execution.
 - Report containing more theoretical details about the implemented CNNs and the relative training results.

 ### Shared Google drive folder